andrewlunde/electrs-startos/docs/integrations/sparrow/guide.md

 # Sparrow Integration Setup

-Note: You will need to be running Tor on your device, find guides to set this up here: https://docs.start9.com/0.3.5.x/user-manual/connecting-tor#using-native-apps

-1. Open Sparrow and go to "File -> Preferences -> Server," or if you are running for the first time, proceed through the introduction until the screen below.
-Then select "Configure Server."
+1. Open Sparrow and go to "File -> Preferences -> Server" or if you are running Sparrow for the first time, proceed through the introduction until the screen below.
+Then select "Configure Server":

    ![Configure Server](./assets/sparrow0.png)

-1. On the following screen, select "Private Electrum Server."
+1. On the following screen, select "Private Electrum Server":

    ![Electrum Server](./assets/sparrow1.png)

-1. Enter your electrs Hostname and Port (found in StartOS's electrs service page, under "Properties").
-Enable "Use Proxy" and then enter "127.0.0.1" for the address and "9050" for the port.
+1. Enter your electrs Hostname and Port (found in StartOS's electrs service page, under "Properties"):

    ![Server Setup](./assets/sparrow2.png)

-1. Click "Test Connection."
+1. Click "Test Connection":

    ![Test](./assets/sparrow3.png)

-1. You should see the success message below, then you may return to your wallet, or proceed to create a new one.
+1. You should see the success message below, then you may return to your wallet by pressing "Close", or proceed to "Create New Wallet" if you haven't done so yet:

    ![Success](./assets/sparrow4.png)